 Creating a Work Tracking System Connection

-You can create a new connection to your work tracking system either during the creation of your teams and projects, or via the Settings tab.
+You can create a new connection to your work tracking system either during the creation of your teams and portfolios, or via the Settings tab.

 Query